MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/deployr-api-reference.md

 To sign in, a user must provide username and password credentials.
 These credentials are verified by the DeployR server using the [/r/user/login](https://microsoft.github.io/deployr-api-docs/8.0.5/#r-user-login) call.
 Credentials are matched against user account data stored in the DeployR database or against user account data stored in LDAP, Active Directory, or PAM directory services.

 If these credentials are verified by the DeployR server, then we say that the user is an *authenticated* user.
-An *authenticated* user is granted access to the full API, allowing the user to work on [projects](#projects-on-the-api), submit or schedule [jobs](#jobs-on-the-api) and work with [repository-managed](#repository-on-the-api) files and scripts.
+An *authenticated* user is granted access to the full API, allowing the user to work on projects, submit or schedule jobsand work with repository-managed files and scripts.

 **Pre-Authenticated Users**